eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/process.rst

 Usage
 -------

-Add the Check-Process configuration, specifying which will be it's subscribers.
+Add the Check-Process configuration, specifying which will be its subscribers.

 The -p argument is for a pattern to match against the list of running processes reported by ps.
 [1]_